-Drugmaker GSK posts slumping Q1 profitsApril 24th, 2013 in Medications /
+Drugmaker GSK posts slumping Q1 profitsApril 24, 2013 in Medicine & Health / Medications

 British drugs firm GlaxoSmithKline on Wednesday said its first-quarter net profit tumbled by almost a third, with the group hit by falling sales and a poor economic climate.

 GSK, which also has a large consumer healthcare division, confirmed that it planned to sell drinks brands Lucozade and Ribena as part of its European restructuring plans.

 Profit after tax dived to £961 million ($1.47 billion, 1.12 billion euros) in the first quarter from £1.3 billion in the same part of 2012, the pharmaceuticals firm said in a results statement.

 Pre-tax profit slid to £1.41 billion from £1.86 billion last time around.